 After sitting down and explaining our quality philosophies, I stood up at the coffee machine to run through a few different coffees I had brought with me to trial.
 Whilst sipping on the coffees, with appreciative faces all round, I posed the question:-

 The husband and wife owners looked at each other and then responded....."but you must supply these".....how else do we make coffee or put the barriers and umbrellas up out the front.
-These are part of what all coffee companies must do...No ?.
+These are part of what all coffee companies must do...don't they ?.

-The harsh economics of free-on-loan coffee supply are a deceptively simple concept at face value when you think about the short-term capital expenditure savings for a cafe owner, but a painful sting when the financial engineering is exposed transparently to show the resultant product that is being used to prepare beverages results.......is like the cafe owner boxing with 1 hand tied behind their back.
+The harsh economics of free-on-loan coffee supply are a deceptively simple concept at face value when you think about the short-term capital expenditure savings for a cafe owner, but a painful sting when the financial engineering is exposed transparently to show the resultant product that is being used to prepare beverages results.......is the equivalent of a cafe owner boxing with 1 hand tied behind their back.

 Capital is a precious resource for any business - regardless of the market or industry.
-Coffee companies have even greater capital and asset requirements due to the very simple fact that a coffee company is a manufacturer - warehouse, plant, equipment, compliance and significant investment in raw materials - literally up to 6 months of raw coffee inventories.
+Coffee companies have even greater capital and asset requirements due to the fact coffee companies are manufacturers with warehouse, plant, equipment, compliance and significant investment in raw materials - literally up to 9 months of raw coffee inventories.

 The cafe owners contacted another cafe coffee supplier and arranged the install of equipment and accessories to keep making cups of coffee, but in this case they heeded some good advice by not signing a contract - insisting instead on a 3 months probation period with terms to exit at 7 days notice.

-I'm pleased to report that after almost a month of running our coffee, this cafe had more than tripled it's average weekly coffee sales, despite some really hot weather in Melbourne.
-Their overall performance and feedback from their customers has been encouraging.
+It has been pleasing to report that after almost 2 months of running our coffee, this cafe had more than doubled it's average weekly coffee sales.
+Their overall performance and feedback from their customers was encouraging.

-This was just one example of how lock-in cafe contracts might be convenient in the short-term, but should things not work out the way you had planned, then you have limited recourse.
-Obviously, sometimes their arrangements suit certain operations.
+This is just one example of how lock-in cafe contracts might be convenient in the short-term, or on the surface they solve a problem of owning and running coffee equipment, but when things do not work out properly, then contracts afford limited recourse.

 Today, more than ever in this over-saturated, competitive cafe sector the truly successful operations are those that have remained fiercely independent and sourcing the best possible product that suits both their philosophy for quality and more importantly can adapt to suit the ever changing taste preferences of their clients.